krbnite/krbnite.github.io/_in_progress/WTF-is-a-Marginal-Structural-Model.md

+Machine learning models are great, right?!

+Obviously a set up: the answer is "it depends."
+Sure, ML techniques can be superb if your focus is on the attaining highly accurate classification and prediction models.

+Prediction is useful, for example, when wanting to know whether it will rain tomorrow.
+If rain is predicted, you'll bring an umbrella to work.
+Whether you bring an umbrella to work or not will have no effect on if it actually rains.
+If the model is a good model, it likely will rain, thus further validating that the model makes good predictions.

+However, what if you want to predict whether or not your flower garden is going to shrivel an die over the next week, and the weather forecast calls for all hot, dry, sunny days?
+In this case, your model might warn you that your flowers will die this week, in which case you will likely go out to water them, in which case your flowers likely will not shrivel and die...

+Question:  How to measure success for a model that intends to undo its own predictions?

+That is, metrics used on validation and test sets at time of model building will no longer be meaningful once interventions occur.

+Welcome to marginal structural models!

+"Marginal structural models are a multi-step estimation procedure designed to control for the effect of confounding variables that change over time, and are affected by previous treatment."

 A marginal structural model is a type of statistical model used for causal inference.
 The term mostly crops up in epidemiology -- you know, the "study (scientific, systematic, and data-driven) of the distribution (frequency, pattern) and determinants (causes, risk factors) of health-related states and events (not just diseases) in specified populations (neighborhood, school, city, state, country, global)."
 (Source: [Principle of Epidemiology](https://www.cdc.gov/ophss/csels/dsepd/ss1978/index.html))